theochem/tinydft/README.rst

    needs to be worked out in spherical coordinates, separating it in a radial and an angular contribution.

-9) Extend the program to perform unrestricted Spin-polarized DFT calculations.
-   (Assignment 5 should done prior to this one.)
+9) Extend the program to perform unrestricted Spin-polarized KS-DFT calculations.
+(Assignment 6 should done prior to this one.)
 In addition to the Aufbau rule, you now also have to implement the Hund rule.
 You also need to keep track of spin-up and spin-down orbitals.
-The original code uses the angular momentum quantum number as keys in the ``eps_orbs_u`` dictionary.
-Instead, you can now use ``(l, spin)`` keys.
+The original code uses the angular momentum quantum number, ``angqn`` as keys in the ``eps_orbs_u`` dictionary.
+Instead, you can now use ``(angqn, spinqn)`` keys.

-10) Extend the program to support Hartree-Fock exchange.
+10) Extend the program to support (fractional) Hartree-Fock exchange.

 11) Extend the program to support (meta) generalized gradient functionals.